tokio-rs/website/content/docs/getting-started/core.md

 ### [I/O helpers](#io-helpers) {#io-helpers}

-In addition to the concrete networking types [`tokio-core`] also provides a number of utilities in the [`tokio_core::io`] module for working with I/O objects When using these utilities, it's important to remember a few points:
+In addition to the concrete networking types, [`tokio-core`] also provides a number of utilities in the [`tokio_core::io`] module for working with I/O objects.
+When using these utilities, it's important to remember a few points:

-* They only work with "futures aware" and nonblocking implementations of `Read`/`Write`, though this should be the default if Tokio types are used internally.
+* They only work with "futures aware" and non-blocking implementations of `Read`/`Write`, although this should be the default if Tokio types are used internally.
 * They are intended to be *helpers*.
 For your particular use case they may not always be the most efficient.
 The helpers are intended to help you hit the